PanderMusubi/fast-secure-webservice-with-nosql/README.md

 Client
 ======
-Client to test is Python script ./upload.py which encrypts and Base64 encodes a payload and sends it in a POST request to a webservice.
+Clients to test are Python scripts

+./upload.py encrypts and Base64 encodes a payload and sends it in a POST request to webservice plurals.

+./get_score.py encrypts and Base64 encodes user_id and and sends it with location in a POST request to webservice score.

 Server
 ======